South Africa's Eskom to start planned power cuts from Wednesday

 It would use the time to replenish emergency generation reserves that have been depleted, it added.

-"Three generating units are expected to return to service by this afternoon," Eskom said.
+"Three generating units are expected to return to service by this afternoon," Eskom said, adding that mega-coal plant Kusile was among those that have already started feeding into the national electricity grid.

+De Ruyter said repairs at Medupi's coal-fired plant, where an explosion last year caused extensive damage at one generating unit, was expected to be fully repaired towards the end of 2023 at a cost of some 2.5 billion rand ($163 million).

 ((Olivia.Kumwenda@thomsonreuters.com; +27 10 346 1084;))